 Katherine’s evangelical zeal for Protestantism made her many enemies in Henry’s court who tried to turn the king against her.
 However, she convinced Henry she was loyal to him.
 Henry trusted her so much that in the event of his death, he named her Queen Regent.
 The king died at fifty-five in January 1547.

 Though remembered as one of Henry's wives, Katherine has her place in history: with four husbands, Katherine Parr is England's most-married queen.
-She was also an important patron of letters and the arts, as well as key early influence on her stepdaughter Elizabeth I.
+She was also an important patron of letters and the arts, as well as being the first woman to be published under her own name.
+She was a key early influence on her stepdaughter Elizabeth I.